magizbox/toolbox/vim.md

 You will notice that when typing the colon Vim moves the cursor to the last line of the window.
 That's where you type colon commands (commands that start with a colon).
-Finish this command by pressing the <Enter> key (all commands that start with a colon are finished this way).
+Finish this command by pressing the `<Enter> key` (all commands that start with a colon are finished this way).
-   Now, if you type the "i" command Vim will display --INSERT-- at the bottom of the window.
+   Now, if you type the "`i`" command Vim will display --INSERT-- at the bottom of the window.
 This indicates you are in Insert mode.

 	+---------------------------------------+